microsoft/DirectXTK/Readme.txt

             Rgba32
                 High quality and supports multicolored fonts, but wastes space.
             Bgra4444
-                Good choice for color fonts on Metro platforms, but this format requires the DirectX 11.1 Runtime and a WDDM 1.2 driver.
+                Good choice for color fonts on Windows Store apps, but this format requires the DirectX 11.1 Runtime and a WDDM 1.2 driver.
             CompressedMono
                 The smallest format, and works on all D3D platforms, but it only